Roney-juma/rem-waste-app/README.md

-# Skip Location React Test
+# Skip React Test

-A modern React application for location-based services with skip functionality, built with performance and user experience in mind.
+A modern React application for REMwaste Test Inetrview with skip functionality, built with performance and user experience in mind.

 ## 🚀 Features

-- **Location Services**: Real-time location tracking and management
-- **Skip Functionality**: Smart location skipping with customizable criteria
-- **Interactive Maps**: Dynamic map integration with location markers
 - **Responsive Design**: Mobile-first approach with cross-device compatibility
 - **Real-time Updates**: Live location updates and notifications
 - **User Preferences**: Customizable location settings and skip preferences